Whenever you record a song that someone else wrote and distribute it on DVD or digital

 to use a recording that someone else made, on your DVD or digital video.
-For example, the original Beatles studio recording, featuring Paul McCartney, Ringo Starr, and George Harrison on your DVD during the credits (assuming you are able to get to get permission to do so), you would also need a Mechanical License to pay a royalty to George Harrison for the right to use his song (composition).
+For example, if you put the original Beatles studio recording, featuring Paul McCartney, Ringo Starr, and George Harrison on your DVD during the credits (assuming you are able to get permission to do so), you would also need a Mechanical License to pay a royalty to George Harrison for the right to use his song (composition).